WFP-VAM/DataBridgesKnots/docs/index.md

 ### R users

-R users need to have `reticulate` installed in their machine to run this package as explained in the [R example file](examples/example_R.R)
+R users need to have `reticulate` installed in their machine to run this package as explained in the [example folder](https://github.com/WFP-VAM/DataBridgesKnots/tree/main/examples).

 ```R
 install.packages("reticulate")